Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: PB AF 585

 PB AF 586 International Science and Technology Policy (3)

 Seminar is designed: first, to analyze the relationships between research and development policy, capabilities, and national technological strategies for advanced industrial and less-developed countries; second, to deal with the international implications of particular technologies as countries try to make policy for them in regional and global organizations.
-Examples of specific technologies are chosen from such fields as space telecommunication, weather and climate modification, airline transportation, nuclear energy, and seabed exploitation.
+Includes examples of specific technologies.

 View course details in MyPlan: PB AF 586

 PB AF 587 Water and Sanitation Policy in Economically Developing Countries (3/4)